perfanalytics/pose2sim/README.md

 > If the original calibration file does not provide any residual errors, they will be logged as NaN.
 This is not an error and can be ignored.

 > [!TIP]
-> If you want to use a calibration method that requires synchronized cameras, you can run pose estimation and synchronization first.\
+> If you want to use a calibration method that requires synchronized cameras, you can switch the steps and first run pose estimation and synchronization.\
 > ***Note:*** This suggestion is only valid if there is a fast motion of a body keypoint that allows you to synchronize on.
 Set "create synchronized videos = true" to do so, and then run calibration. <!-- Make sure calibration runs on the synchronized videos, not the original ones -->

 - **From [Caliscope](https://mprib.github.io/caliscope/)** (recommended *if your cameras are synchronized*), **[Dynamic Extrinsic Camera Calibrator](https://github.com/flodelaplace/lab-camera-dynamic-calibrator)** (based on keypoints: not checkerboard!
 But *requires synchronized videos, does not estimate intrinsics, and not commercially available*), **[AniPose](https://github.com/lambdaloop/anipose)**, or **[FreeMocap](https://github.com/freemocap/freemocap):**